GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

 - Fears contribute to poor vaccination rates in some parts of the population, particularly in industrialized countries.
 Links between measles vaccination and autism or inflammatory bowel diseases have been proposed.
-There is now strong scientific evidence against the hypothesis that measles vaccination may be implicated as a causative agent in these two diseases.
+There is now strong scientific evidence against the hypothesis that this vaccination may be implicated as a causative agent in these two diseases.

 - High rates of measles vaccination coverage must be maintained in the community for herd immunity.
 This intervention will minimize the number of susceptible individuals.
-In industrialized nations, 2 doses of measles vaccine are required to obtain prolonged protection.
+In industrialized nations, 2 doses of the vaccine are required to obtain prolonged protection.

 - A high level of awareness of the dangers of measles must be maintained among medical staff.
 Healthcare personnel should be informed about the risk of hospital transmission of measles to non-immune subjects.

 - Patients with fever and rash must be placed in respiratory precautions.
 These subjects should not enter the common waiting areas of healthcare facilities.
 Where possible, these patients should be taken to a room reserved for respiratory isolation.
 It is also important that waiting and treatment rooms be adequately ventilated.

 - For developing countries, WHO recommends that children between 6 months and 9 years of age should be vaccinated against measles upon admission to hospital, even if there is evidence of previous immunization.
 The protection rate of the vaccination is about 80 to 90% in developing countries.
 In industrialized countries, only unvaccinated patients need to be vaccinated upon admission.